|Location:||Ogale, Alakiri, Cawthorne Channel and Bonny|

 TNPL is the first project in Nigeria to procure line pipes from a local pipe mill as part of SPDC’s efforts to provide local jobs and business.
 The project invested significantly to improve the quality and safety standards of the local mill to meet Shell standards.

-The project includes a system that will use fibre-optic sensing technology to detect intrusion into the pipeline right of way and leaks.
+The project includes a system that will use fibre-optic sensing technology to detect intrusion into pipeline right of way and leaks.
 It can be configured to suit different environments, whether solid ground or swamp.
 It relays real-time information to a control centre.

 Environment and society

 Specialists from the project carried out an environmental impact assessment together with affected communities and regulatory authorities.
-Measures to limit the impact of activities include using a horizontal directional drilling technique that goes below major rivers and roads, rather than dredging the rivers, reducing social-economic impact and disruption to wildlife.
+Measures to limit the impact of activities include using a horizontal directional drilling technique that goes below major rivers and roads, rather than dredging the rivers, thus reducing social-economic impact and disruption to wildlife.

 The project employs local people directly and generates business for local suppliers and contractors.